argiacomi/react-base-components/src/components/Utils/Popper/README.md

 **placement**

-- The preferred placement of the tooltip.
+- The preferred placement of the popper.
 - Default is `bottom-center`
 - Options: